7 beautiful, funny… and eco-friendly cartoons!

 This wonderful animated film, loosely based on Andersen's tale, The Little Mermaid, is a delightful story of friendship between Sosuke, a little boy, and a little goldfish girl, Ponyo.

-As always in his films, Hayao Miyazaki advocates the symbiosis between humans, animals and plants, as essential to the proper functioning of Mother Nature (moreover often - and rightly - humanized in Japanese films!).
+As always in his films, Hayao Miyazaki advocates the symbiosis between humans, animals and plants, as essential to the proper functioning of Mother Nature (who is also often - and rightly so - humanized in Japanese films!).

-We can only recommend the other films by this great director, a mad lover of nature, while being mindful of your child's age and their classification!
+We highly recommend the other films of this great director, a passionate lover of Nature, while being mindful of your child's age and their classification!

 Wall-E, by Andrew Stanton (2008)

-It's the story of a curious and talkative little robot (like your kids, right?) who happens to be the only inhabitant on Earth, with the mission of cleaning up our planet.
+This is the story of a curious and talkative little robot (like your children, right?) who happens to be the only inhabitant on Earth, with the mission of cleaning up our planet.

-He will set off in pursuit of his great love and live a fantastic adventure.
+He will set off in pursuit of his true love and live a fantastic adventure.

-Love and sharing as the only remedies to rampant consumerism and the systematic destruction of the planet, a nice moral, don't you think?
+Love and sharing as the only remedies to rampant consumerism and the systematic destruction of the planet, a lovely moral, don't you think?

 For the older ones